Haramsøya

-Haramsøya is an island in Ålesund Municipality in Møre og Romsdal county, Norway.
+Haramsøya is an island in Haram Municipality in Møre og Romsdal county, Norway.
 The island is located between the islands of Lepsøya and Flemsøya, just 4 km northwest of the mainland.
 The village of Austnes is located on the southeast part of the island, and that is the location of Haram Church.
 The Ulla lighthouse is located on the north end of the island.
-The population (2015) of the island is 571.
+The population (2024) of the island is 570.

-The island is connected to the mainland via a car ferry to the mainland and to the neighboring island of Lepsøya.
 The Ullasund Bridge connects the island to the other neighboring island of Flemsøya to the north.
-The Nordøyvegen bridge and tunnel project connects the island of Haramsøya to the mainland and its neighboring islands, having been completed in 2022.
+The Nordøyvegen bridge and tunnel network was completed in 2022.
+The network connects the island of Haramsøya to the mainland and its neighboring islands and it included the Haramsfjord Tunnel between Haramsøya and the island of Lepsøya (and the mainland) to the south.